cyrusimap/cyrus-imapd/docsrc/assets/man-imtest.rst

 .. option:: -H client-ip

     Enable the HAPROXY protocol and send the specified client IP address in a v1 header.
+If the address is 0.0.0.0, a v2 header with LOCAL command will be sent.

 Examples
 ========